tsrobcvai/FoundationStereo/readme.md

 - Q: I have two or multiple RGB cameras, can I run this? <br>
   A: You can first rectify a pair of images using this [OpenCV function](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga617b1685d4059c6040827800e72ad2b6) into stereo image pair (now they don't have relative rotations), then feed into FoundationStereo.

+- Q: Can I use it for commercial purpose? <br>
+  A: We released a commercial version [here](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/foundationstereo).

 # BibTeX